breakinblocks/NeoVitae/README.md

 Neo Vitae is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

-You are free to use, share, and adapt this work provided you give appropriate credit.
+You are free to use, share, and adapt this work provided you give appropriate credit.This rewrite will not most likely not be publicly posted on any modding platforms at the request of WayOfTime

 ## Disclaimer